-- 21. Applicants must ensure the proposed research will be carried out to a high ethical standard.
-They must ensure that any potential ethical issues have been considered and explain how these will be addressed.
-The British Academy requires the research it funds to be conducted in an ethical manner including with regard to safeguarding. - 22.
-The UK host institution is responsible for ensuring that ethical issues relating to the research project are identified and brought to the attention of the relevant approval or regulatory body. - 23.
-Ethical approval to undertake the research must be granted by the relevant authority before any work requiring approval begins.
-Wherever necessary, appropriate consent should be obtained from or on behalf of participants or others affected by the research. - 24.
-Applicants will be asked to indicate whether their proposed research raises any special ethical issues, and whether their application has been approved by the host institution's Research Ethics Committee or other relevant authority. - 25.
-The Host Organisation should meet the requirements of the Concordat to Support Research Integrity (2012) and subsequent amendments, and must have in place formal procedures for governing good research practice and for handling and reporting allegations of fraud or research misconduct.
+- 16. Applicants must ensure that the proposed research will be carried out to a high ethical standard.
+They must confirm that any potential ethical issues have been considered and explain how these will be addressed.
+The British Academy requires the research it funds to be conducted in an ethical manner including with regard to safeguarding. - 17.
+The UK host institution is responsible for ensuring that ethical issues relating to the research project are identified and brought to the attention of the relevant approval or regulatory body.

+- 18. Ethical approval to undertake the research must be granted by the relevant authority before any work requiring approval begins.
+Wherever necessary, appropriate consent should be obtained from or on behalf of participants or others affected by the research. - 19.
+Applicants will be asked to indicate whether their proposed research raises any special ethical issues, and whether their application has been approved by the host institution's Research Ethics Committee or other relevant authority. - 20.
+The UK host organisation should meet the requirements of the Concordat to Support Research Integrity (2012) and subsequent amendments and must have in place formal procedures for governing good research practice and for handling and reporting allegations of fraud or research misconduct.